-This intensive 12-month program is designed to provide advanced didactic education with a focused clinical experience so that graduates have the skills and knowledge to provide high-quality care in the specialty of gastroenterology and hepatology in any setting.
-The Practitioner Fellowship Program is integrated with the Division's Gastroenterology & Hepatology Fellowship Program for physicians, so that first-year fellows in both programs receive comparable training experiences.
+This intensive 12-month program is designed to provide advanced didactic education with a focused clinical experience so that graduates have the skills and knowledge to provide high-quality care in the specialty of gastroenterology and hepatology in the outpatient clinic setting.

-The didactic curriculum includes weekly conferences (Journal Club and Grand Rounds) and monthly morbidity and mortality conferences.
+The didactic curriculum includes weekly conferences (Journal Clubs and Grand Rounds) and monthly morbidity and mortality conferences.
 Fellows will have experience in both inpatient and outpatient settings during their one-year program.

 - Inflammatory bowel disease